MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

     ![__________________________________](../../../media/mesh-201/088-extra-pkg-reference.png)

-1. Delete the placeholder *PackageReference* element and replace it with the line below:
+1. Delete the comment and replace it with the line below:

    	`<PackageReference Include="Azure.AI.OpenAI" Version="1.0.0-beta.15" />`